Luet-lab/luet-lab.github.io/content/en/docs/Concepts/Packages/_index.md

 When a package is required to be built, Luet resolves the dependency trees and orders the spec files to satisfy the given contraints.

 Each package build context is where the spec files are found (`definition.yaml` and `build.yaml`).
-This means that in the container, which is running the build process, the resources inside the package folder are accessible, as normally in Docker. *Note: you can use this mechanism to provide helper scripts or even static binaries to seed your images from scratch*
+This means that in the container, which is running the build process, the resources inside the package folder are accessible, as normally in Docker.

 ```
 ❯ tree distro/raspbian/buster